About Your Instructors

 Bill and Linda Lane are both published and have been conducting workshops over the past 23 years, they reap the most satisfaction from teaching and helping others.
 Their images are used mainly for instructional purposes.
 Bill has been featured in numerous publications, fund-raisers and competitions, and has been featured speaker for various groups.
 His photography took a giant leap after he won the Sierra Club’s National Photography Contest at which time he was in the beginning stages of developing his own photographic skills .
 Together they taught for years at the University of Richmond and have customized workshops for institutions such as Duke University in North Carolina and the Tandem School in Charlottesville, Virginia.
-During their first10 years of teaching together, the State of Virginia requested their assistant in promoting Virginia State Parks.
+During their first 10 years of teaching together, the State of Virginia requested their assistance in promoting Virginia State Parks.
 Thus they began conducting weekend workshops at various locations in conjunction with the Department of Parks and Recreation for the purpose of promoting the parks.
 In time they expanded their workshops into other areas of the Eastern U.S. and have conducted workshops in West Virginia, Kentucky, Tennessee, Florida, Maryland, Virginia, North Carolina and Rhode Island.

 Farrier of 40 years and Nature Photographer for 28

 Throwing in the towel, my B.S.
 Degree and the three piece suits to start a new career and life as a farrier / photographer was a step I have never regretted.

 Although my work as a farrier over the last 35 years has been a full time occupation, which I thoroughly enjoy, nature and wildlife photography which I share with my wife, is my true passion.
 Each year I steal away a little more time to indulge my spirit through photography.
 Together we grew into offering 12 workshops a year in various locations.
 Recently, we have cut back slightly on the number of workshops we offer.
 Needed more time to indulge our own spirit and explore some new venues.